|The Working Programmer's Guide To Language Paradigms|

-The final paradigm is the graphic language - if they can be called languages.
-This is a strange mix of the object-oriented approach and the declarative with a little procedural thrown in.
-However to classify the approach in this way is to miss the bigger picture - no just to miss the picture.
 The idea is that if code objects are to mimic real world objects let's give them a physical appearance.
 In the world of the user interface we are very well accustomed to this approach - a button that you drag and drop onto a page is a physical representation of the button code object.
-You get to work with the button as if it was a real button - you can click it, drag it, size it, change its color and so on.
-Graphical objects in the UI lead to the component revolution which we are still developing - from ActiveX to WPF, Widgets and so on.

 Now consider using the same approach to building programs in general.
 You could have a loop component, a conditional component, a module component and so on.
 This could be assembled just like a user interface by a drag-and-drop designer and "writing the code" would be a matter or connecting them together in a flow of control graph.
 Some components would need you to write a few lines of procedural code to specify their actions more precisely but mostly components fit together naturally without extra code, just specify a few properties.

 This approach to building programs has to date mostly been used in languages such as Scratch and the Lego Mindstorms robots to get children interested in programming.
 However, what is easy for children should be very easy for us and the method could well translate to more ambitious projects.

 Of all the techniques described so far it is graphical programming that I'd bet was the way of the future - but how far in the future is another matter.

 For example, there is the whole issue of synchronous v asynchronous or event driven programming.
 Then there is the big question of sequential v parallel programming and so on.
 There is also the convergence of AI and programming.
 For example, using genetic algorithms you can evolve a program rather than writing it.